MichalRymarski/KMP_DesktopApp/README.md

 # Tech used: <br>
-* RoomDB for data persistance
+* RoomDB for data persistence
 * Coil3 with Landscapist for images
 * Ktor for REST client
 * Compose Multiplatform for UI